 Neck pain due to a car crash will typically last between a few hours and several months, depending on your injury’s origin and extent.
 Neck pain due to a severe accident may, in some cases, be irreversible and may even require treatment or on-going therapy.

 Following car crashes, several different forms of neck and back wounds may happen, with neck pain arising from each injury.
-Learn all about each of these conditions.
-Consider what action to follow if you have neck discomfort after a car accident.
+Learn all about each of these conditions below, and consider what action to follow if you have neck discomfort after a car accident.
+You can find out more about how an experienced personal injury lawyer can help here.

 Have you been in a car accident lately?